Installing Box Framed Steps

 Box framed steps consist of a run of boxes on top of each other made from either composite, timber, plastic or metal.
 These all support each other to form a run of steps to a required height.

-If the ground is soft, uneven or steps are above 2 metres high we recommend concreting posts into the ground to support the box frames (following the process on page 10).
+If the ground is soft, uneven or steps are above 2 metres high we recommend concreting posts into the ground to support the box frames following the process in the "Installing Timber & Plastic Joists & Posts" page.

 Carefully plan the area taking into account the deck board and riser width when designing the tread and rise dimensions.
 Ensure the rise and tread is consistent along the steps.